Overview

 The floor jack and ESCO 10498 stands form a complete lifting system for Bays 1-2.
 The workflow:

-- Position jack — Roll the jack (on PU casters) under the vehicle to the factory lift point
+- Position jack — Roll the jack under the vehicle to the factory lift point

-- Position stands — Place sandwich pads on the coated floor, set ESCO 10498 stands centered on pads, adjust pin to target height
+- Position stands — Set ESCO 10498 stands directly on the bare floor (sweep the spot first), adjust pin to target height

 - Lower onto stands — Slowly release the jack valve to lower the vehicle onto the stands.
 Verify the vehicle is fully supported by the stands and the jack saddle has clearance

-- Reverse to lower — Pump the jack back under, lift slightly to take weight off stands, remove stands and pads, lower the vehicle to the ground
+- Reverse to lower — Pump the jack back under, lift slightly to take weight off stands, remove stands, lower the vehicle to the ground

 Height Chain Verification